Structures in the Old-Time Nakamura Red-Light District

 This was the origin of "Asahi Yukakuˆ®—VŠs/Asahi red-light district".

-(*Later, Asahi Red-light district was forced into relocation from Osu to Nakamura.)
+(*Later, Asahi Red-light district was forced into relocation from Osu to

-1919 (Taisho 8), the governor of Aichi Pref. decided to relace the Asahi Red-light district to Nakamura.
+1919 (Taisho 8), the governor of Aichi Pref. decided to relace the Asahi

-At that time, the relaced area was in the center of rice field, so they have to level the ground
+At that time, the relaced area was in the center of rice field, so they

-and built a new town including Omon-cho, Nigiwai-cho, Hagoromo-cho, Kotobuki-cho and Hiyoshi-cho.
+and built a new town including Omon-cho, Nigiwai-cho, Hagoromo-cho, Kotobuki-cho

-I can't believe it !
-Before the World War II, it seemed that
+<Old sightseeing leaflet of Nagoya> I can't believe it !
+Before the World War II, it seemed that Nakamura Red-light district was one of the tourist attractions in Nagoya. |

 In April 1923, Nakamura Red-Light District was open.